-The 2013 Edith Wilson First Spouse Gold Coin represented the fifth and final release of the year for the series.
+The 2013 Edith Wilson First Spouse Gold Coin (Buy on eBay) represented the fifth and final release of the year for the series.
 This completed the rapid release of the five different coins within a just over one month’s time, due to production problems encountered earlier in the year.

 Edith Wilson was the second wife of President Woodrow Wilson.
 His first wife Ellen Wilson, who had served as First Lady from 1913 until her death in 1914, had been honored on the prior release of the series.
 Edith Wilson became his second wife in 1915 and served as First Lady until the completion of his second Presidential term in 1921.